 Generally, for a wound to be appropriate for skin grafting or local rotation flap closure, it needs to be free of (dead tissue) debris or infection, swelling should be minimal, and nutrition should be optimized.
 Recently introduced to the North Shore of Chicago, hyperbaric oxygen therapy can occasionally be beneficial pre- and/or post-operatively.

 The goal of the Wound Center is to have all wounds healed within 16 weeks of initiating multi-disciplinary care, and to date we can claim a 90%+ success rate.
 Dr. Steinwald is glad to be a charter member of this Physician Panel, which meets monthly and works together to achieve stable closure and/or coverage of complex wounds, provided the patient is compliant with the advice and treatment provided by other experts necessary to successful wound management.

 Your Next Step

 Dr. Steinwald is highly trained and experienced in performing many types of reconstructive plastic surgery.
-To meet with him and discuss your concerns, please call the Lake Forest Plastic Surgery office at (847) 234-9464 - if not the NLFH Wound Center at 847-535-7600 (Dr. Steinwald attends this clinic on Tuesday mornings) - to schedule your visit.
+To meet with him and discuss your concerns, please call The Center for Cosmetic Surgery at (303) 278-2600 - if not the NLFH Wound Center at 847-535-7600 (Dr. Steinwald attends this clinic on Tuesday mornings) - to schedule your visit.